myronschippers/heroku-node-fullstack-deployment/README.md

     * You should see a heroku remote along with your origin remote

-Heroku will run by default `npm run build` and then `npm run start` in order to kick off your application every time you deploy.
-We have to make sure that both scripts are working as expected before deploying our code to Heroku.
-If you do not have a `build` script in place Heroku will not attempt to run it.
+Heroku will run by default `npm run build` and then `npm run start` in order to kick off your application make sure these are setup as seen in the [Scripts](#scripts) section.

 ## Heroku Deployment: Server and Client Deployment